 The floodplain, bottomland, and low terraces of the Platte and Elkhorn rivers overlie alluvial sediments that provide good quality groundwater in quantities sufficient for extensive irrigation.
 The alluvial sediments are overlain with varying thicknesses of windblown loess.
-The groundwater within the sediments is relatively young, ranging in age from 30 to 50 years, and is therefore likely heavily influenced by precipitation recharge and by surface water in the Platte and Elkhorn rivers.
+The groundwater within the sediments is relatively young, ranging in age from 30 to 50 years, and is therefore likely to be heavily influenced by precipitation recharge and by hydrologically connected surface water in the Platte and Elkhorn rivers.
 The vulnerability to infiltration of contaminants from the surface for the Platte River and Elkhorn River alluvium is relatively high, mainly because of the shallow depth to groundwater.

 Currently, for the Platte and Elkhorn River alluvium, nitrate concentrations are elevated from the upstream extent within P-MRNRD to an area south and southeast of Springfield.
-According to the USGS, denitrification is affecting localized areas within the aquifer (personal communication; Amanda Flynn, 2017).
+According to the USGS, localized areas are showing elevated nitrate concentrations; however shallower parts of the aquifers within these areas are experiencing denitrification which leads to the lowering of the nitrate concentrations in the affected areas (personal communication; Amanda Flynn, 2017).
+Denitrification is a microbially facilitated process where nitrate is reduced to molecular nitrogen.
 Further information on the sampling results near Springfield are provided in the next section on the Dakota aquifer.